Kaden models: Miniauto Range

-Some of the last of the 'Miniauto' line were the pedestrian Škoda Favorits.
+Some of the last of the 'Miniauto' line were the pedestrian Škoda Favorites.
 These were also done in plastic and featured opening rear hatches, though wheels were now in plastic also.
 The boxes for the toys featured photos of the actual car.

 Starting around 1994, Kaden started offering diecast metal more regularly.
 One of the first cars offered in metal was the Škoda Felicia sedan and Estate which featured opening doors.
 These were offered as dealer promotionals.
 Newer VW-influenced Octavia sedans and wagons were also model selections with specially decorated boxes for dealers.
 Some of these, like the Octavia were also made in an attractive Hungarian Rendǒrség (police) and also Portuguese police livery.
 Kaden's 1:87 scale offerings were also used for promotional purposes.

 Early on, in larger 1:20 scale in plastic, Kaden offered a Stahlberg-like (but more toy-like) series of Skodas in brighter yellows, blues, and also white.
 Models such as the 120L sedan and the 1203 van had opening hoods and trunks or tailgates.
 The 1203 came in several different versions: police, ambulance, pickup with canvas top, and regular model.
 The 120L sedan could be found towing a small trailer or came in police livery.
 Most of these models were apparently offered from the 1970s through the 1990s – because the real cars saw little change over the same time period.